-7. Discuss the resource-based view for internal environmental analysis.
-Why is it important to understand organizational differences in order to use this approach?
+7. Discuss the resource-based view of competitive advantage.
+Why is it important to understand organizational differences to use this approach?

 Resources are the stocks of human and nonhuman factors that are available for use in producing goods and services.
 Resources may be tangible as in the case of land, labor, or capital or they may be intangible as in the case of intellectual property, reputation, and goodwill.
 Health care organizations with considerable resources are, at least temporarily, able to define the basis for competition.